awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

 1. Choose **Execute**\.

+To view automations started by your rate control automation, in the navigation pane, choose Automation, and then select **Show child automations**\.

 ## Running an Automation workflow with targets and rate controls \(command line\)<a name="automation-working-targets-and-rate-controls-commandline"></a>

 The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to run an Automation workflow with targets and rate controls\.